Sejmou/anwesenheiten-manager/README.md

 Probably we would need to do Database migrations with [`Prisma migrate`](https://www.prisma.io/docs/concepts/components/prisma-migrate) instead of using `db push`.
 This way, Prisma will create a history of SQL migration files to allow us to keep track of database changes more easily, and also revert if something goes wrong.
 To make this work, one has to

 1. Log into the "postgres console" as the DB super user (like mentioned above)
-2. Execute `ALTER USER anwesenheitslisten_admin CREATEDB;` to give the database user for this project the ability to create new databases.
+2. Execute `ALTER USER choir_admin CREATEDB;` to give the database user for this project the ability to create new databases.
 This is required for `Prisma migrate` to work properly as it needs to create a "shadow database" in the background, details see [here](https://www.prisma.io/docs/concepts/components/prisma-migrate/shadow-database).